stargazer/django-icetea/docs/source/index.rst

-..
-Django-IceTea documentation master file, created by sphinx-quickstart on Mon Mar 19 12:07:32 2012.
+.. django-icetea documentation master file, created by sphinx-quickstart on Mon Mar 19 12:07:32 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django-IceTea's documentation!
+Welcome to django-icetea's documentation!
 =========================================

 Framework for creating RESTful APIs, in an intuitive, maintainable secure way.